patrodyne/hisrc-hyperjaxb/ejb/assembly/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

 #### Create JPA RoundtripTest

-Also in the `initialLession()` method, *Explorer* creates an instance of the *HyperJAXB* `RoundtripTest` case.
+Also in the `initializeLesson()` method, *Explorer* creates an instance of the *HyperJAXB* `RoundtripTest` case.
 This is a JUnit test that is used during the Maven build to verify that the sample XML data can be unmarshalled, persisted, loaded and marshalled back to the same XML data. *Explorer* creates an instance for your direct experimentation.

 > Hint: In your new projects, you can uncomment this line from your `pom.xml` to cause the *HyperJAXB* plug-in to generate the `RoundtripTest.java` class; however, this project has its own copy with a few customizations.